yuh8/BLIP3o_annotated/README.md

 ## Demo

 You can try out BLIP3-o in your browser using our interactive [Demo](https://blip3o.salesforceresearch.ai/).
+(Due to high usage, we’re currently updating the demo and will have it back online shortly.)

 Install package for tranining